Welcome. I am James McGillis.

 If one looks at any well-watered desert canyon with an eye for evidence of Ancient activity, tracings and gouging in the rocks may hint at prior human visitation.
 Even Tiger tended to discount human activity as the origins of the two panels depicted immediately above.
 During brief warm-ups during the Pleistocene, did humans carve these images?
 The presence of desert varnish across the top layer of some “carvings” might indicate that it was so.
 On the other hand, did the erosive powers of wind and water create these fantastical images?

-A single Juniper growing atop a sandstone escarpment, Mill Creek, Moab, UT - Click for larger image (http://jamesmcgillis.com)
+A single Juniper growing atop a sandstone escarpment, Mill Creek, Moab, Utah - Click for larger image (http://jamesmcgillis.com)

 At our farthest point downstream, we turned to hear the sound of running water.
 On the sunny side of the canyon, we saw a waterfall, pouring from one sandstone ledge to another.
 As we stepped back to take a picture of the happy little waterfall, we noticed that the shadow of the Other had acquired a new friend.
 Both spirits stood and watched the waterfall together.

-Waterfall, Mill Creek, Moab, UT - Click for image of the Other and Friend. (http://jamesmcgillis.com)
+Small waterfall, Mill Creek, Moab, Utah - Click for image of the Other and Friend. (http://jamesmcgillis.com)

 Shadow of the Other - Click for larger, alternate image. (http://jamesmcgillis.com)

 A range of mountains isolated from its brethren tends to collect any weather that streams by.
 Some say that updrafts along their western slopes create the frequent storms that shroud these peaks.
-Between the 1776 European discovery of the Manti la Sals and the 1848 European discovery of Mount Kilimanjaro in Tanzania, Africa, seventy-two years would pass.
+Between the 1776 European discovery of the La Sal Mountains and the 1848 European dischttp://www.planetware.com/picture/mount-kilimanjaro-national-park-tza-tza426.htm">Mount Kilimanjaro in Tanzania, Africa, seventy-two years would pass.
 With no industrial pollution or dust from broken soil to mar the whiteness of the snow, we can imagine that Escalante and Dominguez saw on the Manti la Sals an American equivalent to the fabled snows of Kilimanjaro.

 As we looked at the La Sal Mountains that day, a shiver went up our spine.
 Escalante’s “Mountains of Salt” lay under a wrapping of reddish dirt, laid down by a recent dust storm of unprecedented size and power.
 Was it the Spirit of Father Escalante or was it the wisdom and experience of our friend Leo telling us that something was wrong here?
 Where was the purity of white snowfields that we had witnessed only one year before?
 Was this heavy coating of pink dust an anomaly, or were even larger dust storms coming?
 Were the snows of the La Sal Mountains soon to disappear, as have the snows of Kilimanjaro?

-Off-road vehicles, cattle grazing and drought conspired to dump dirt on the La Sal Mountains - Click for larger image (http://jamesmcgillis.com)
+Off-road vehicles, cattle grazing and drought conspired to create a dust storm over the La Sal Mountains, Moab, Utah - Click for larger image (http://jamesmcgillis.com)

 Our final effort that day entailed scaling a low point along the wall of Mill Creek Canyon, then over the ridge to our truck, where our keys lay locked inside the cab.
 Upon returning to our parking spot, friends Tiger and Terry gently conspired to get a locksmith to our location, half a mile off the nearest paved road.
 Since we had no way of controlling the situation, we let the wizards of Moab work their ways.
 In less than thirty minutes, our truck was unlocked and we were safely on our way back to town for dinner.